kingshah13/Facebook-Scraper/README.md

 # Facebook Page Scraper
+This script was tested on the page I am an admin of.
+If you use to scrape public pages Let me know how it goes for you.
 A Python script with a GUI to scrape posts from a Facebook page using the Facebook Graph API.
 This tool allows you to filter posts by creation date and save the data to an Excel file.

 ## Features